v-cakoll/docs.it-it/docs/visual-basic/language-reference/directives/const-directive.md

 ---
 # <a name="const-directive"></a>Direttiva #Const

-Defines conditional compiler constants for Visual Basic.
+Definisce le costanti del compilatore condizionale per Visual Basic.

 ## <a name="syntax"></a>Sintassi